henrik/autho/README.md

 Current parts:

-  * `Autho::Authentication` to verify email and password.
+  * `Autho::Authentication` to find a user from email and password.
+  * `Autho::Session` to store, get and remove user from the session.

 ## Contributing